 Description: Congratulations!
-You’ve now reached the Highlands where the mountains are much bigger.
+You’ve now reached the Highlands.
+Here the mountains are much bigger.
 You’ll get an especially stunning vista in Strath Fillan.
 At the end of the day, you’re more than half way finished hiking the West Highland Way.

-Highlights: I was excited to finally reach the Highlands and see how dramatically the landscape changed after walking along the serene shores of Loch Lomond.
+Highlights: I was excited to finally reach the Highlands.
+I loved seeing how dramatically the landscape changed after walking along the serene shores of Loch Lomond.
 In all honesty, this day landscape-wise, was one of my least favourites.
 It was scenic but lacked the wow-factor that many other days had.